-Assured Shorthold Tenancy Agreements (AST) are simple contracts between landlords and tenants.
+Assured Shorthold Tenancy Agreements (AST) are simple legal contracts between landlords and tenants in England and Wales which grant the tenant the right to live in the property owned by the landlord for a period of time in exchange for rent.
 Despite their simplicity, if you are not familiar with contracts or the law surrounding tenancies and leases, it can be quite a lot to get your head around.
-Legislate can assist you and you don’t have to spend hours trying to find an online template suited to you.
+Legislate can assist you and you don’t have to spend hours trying to find a free tenancy agreement online which is suited to you.

 This article will discuss how to create a Legislate AST Agreement and the benefits of creating, and managing, your tenancy agreements on Legislate.

-How do you create an AST on Legislate?
+How do you create a private residential tenancy agreement on Legislate?

 Once you are logged-in to the Legislate app:

-- Select the type of contract you would like to create from our suite of lawyer-approved contracts (in this case, Assured Shorthold Tenancy Agreement);
+- Select the type of rental agreement you would like to create from our suite of lawyer-approved contracts (in this case, Assured Shorthold Tenancy Agreement);

-- Set the terms of your contract by answering some simple questions.
+- Set the terms of the tenancy by answering some simple questions.
 Legislate will generate a robust AST Agreement based on your own terms which provides flexibility for you, your property and your tenant;

-- Add parties from your side of the contract, whether that be yourself, your company or, the landlord, if you are a letting agent working on behalf of them;
+- Add parties from your side of the contract, whether that be yourself, your company or, the landlord, if you are a letting agent working on behalf of the private landlord;

-- Invite parties from the other side, including tenants, guarantors and witnesses;
+- Invite parties from the other side, including the tenants, guarantors and witnesses;

 - Review the contract, agree and sign!